phoenixfeder/fc-com/SRS.md

 import a React framework called Material-UI that provides a lot of pre-defined components.
 Its design based on, oh wonder, the Material-Design.
 The development will take place with the newest version of JavaScript.
 Fortunately, our development environment is able to compile it to the lower version of JavaScript.
 Thus, we can use the newest features without having to worry about browser compatibility.
+Furthermore we will extend ReactJS with Redux.
+Redux allows us to keep track of state changes in the frontend and is able to notify other components about it.
+For further reading see [here](https://github.com/phoenixfeder/fc-com/blob/master/SoftwareArchitectureDocument.md#2-architectural-representation).

 ### 3.8.3 Supported Platforms
 Since FlashCardCommunity will be a web application the user only needs a modern web browser and a stable internet connection.
 With modern web browser we mean the